 The performance of the troop depends on the proper use of resources.
 If the slowest one carries the heaviest bag, he will be even slower.
 If he has to keep up with the fastest, he will “overheat”.
 A stitch or shortness of breath would slow down the group even more.

 By having everyone to stand on his slower pace, we preserve the resources.
 It is then possible to carry his bag for example, to speed up his pace and that of the team.

 The rhythm of the production line, its takt time, is conditioned by that of the slowest equipment.

 How to identify the bottleneck

 Commonly referred to as a bottleneck, the constraint equipment is generally easy to identify.
-During a Gemba, you will quickly see or locate accumulated stocks.
+During a Gemba, you will quickly see where the accumulated stocks are.
 Take the time to observe the situation, because it is not always so obvious.
 Remember the story of the Hare and the Tortoise.
-Faster equipment can encourage its operators to take breaks or go help elsewhere.
+Faster equipment may cause operators to take breaks or go elsewhere to help.
 The stock then accumulates at the entrance of the equipment, which is not bottleneck.

 How to remove the bottleneck

 Then it is the time of observation.
 You need to determine why this equipment is causing a bottleneck.
 It is necessary to make a precise diagnosis in order to address root causes.
 Using several times the 5 Why, you will draw a causes tree.
 Then you can decide on the right plan of action.

 - The equipment is not reliable.
 The operator must frequently make adjustments.
 She does a lot of checking of parts.
 She adjusts the machine during production.
 Or she reworks certain pieces twice to get them right.
 In this situation, it is the Six Sigma methodology that will help you reduce the variability in production.